When she was six, my future mother caught on fire. I was thinking that someone should write down the story, so here it is. (Revised 2 Mar 2020)

 I’ve decided it also reflects this bit of wisdom (to paraphrase Nietzsche): “What doesn’t kill me, makes a good story.”

-Photo above: a composite, with Kathleen before the incident, about 1929.
+Photo at top: a composite, with Kathleen before the incident, about 1929.